 Buying a movie on DVD doesn't mean you can publicly screen it, because copyright law reserves the right to public performance for the copyright holder.
 This is enforced strictly by the film and music industries.
-Because of this, digital artwork certificates should give explicit permission for public exhibition in order to be fully legally compatible with museum collections, because otherwise the museum might end up unable to exhibit a purchased work until copyright expires if the artist happens to be pedantic about copyright laws or just wants to prevent the work from being shown.
+Consequently, digital artwork certificates should give explicit permission for public exhibition in order to be fully legally compatible with museum collections, because otherwise the museum might end up unable to exhibit a purchased work until copyright expires if the artist happens to be pedantic about copyright laws or just wants to prevent the work from being shown.

 United States copyright law includes an exception to public performance limitations if somebody actually owns a painting, print, or sculpture.
-But that doesn't automatically apply to digital media, which makes sense, because it's especially useful for a digital artist to be able to choose whether they are selling editions that are only for private use or editions that permit public use.
+But that doesn't automatically apply to digital media, which makes sense, because it's especially useful for a digital artist to be able to choose whether they are selling editions that are only for private use or editions for public use.
 There might be some way a museum could win in a lawsuit about publicly displayed digital work if it comes to that, but the museum would be up against the long case history of the film industry enforcing performance restrictions, so it's ideal to avoid that risk.

-It's also typical for art certificates to include the rights to use images of the work for promotion of exhibitions and exhibition catalogs, and they should also ideally account for the obsolescence of the blockchain by specifying some way that ownership can be conferred if the blockchain no longer exists.
+It's also typical for art certificates to include the rights to use images of the work for promotion of exhibitions and exhibition catalogs and the right to loan the work.
+Plus, ideally NFT certificates should account for the obsolescence of the blockchain by specifying some way that ownership can be conferred if the blockchain no longer exists.

-The potential incompatibilities with museum collections discussed here can be fixed by improving NFT certificates, but it is a problem for many existing NFTs.
+The potential incompatibilities with museum collections discussed here can be fixed by improving NFT certificates, and some platforms like Feral File and 1st Dibs already get it right, but many others do not.
 The recent Andy Warhol NFTs sold by Christie's specifically say that they are only for "personal" display, making them incompatible with museums.
-Feral File is the one of the few NFT platform I've found that properly addresses these issues.
-There are some generative digital collectible NFT projects like Bored Ape Yacht Club that do actually confer full copyright, but that's a special situation made possible by the project's generative nature where each owner effectively has a diluted copyright that only covers a minor variation on a theme, and the project creators can still retain copyright of some variations for themselves.
+There are some generative digital collectible NFT projects like Bored Ape Yacht Club that actually confer full copyright, but that's a special situation made possible by the project's generative nature where each owner effectively has a diluted copyright that only covers a minor variation on a theme, and the project creators can still retain copyright of some variations for themselves.
 But most artists are understandably not going to want to sell full copyright of their singular artworks because their artworks could then be used to market questionable products, or the owner could even stop the artist from using images of their own work.